zepfietje/laravel-lang/README.md

 Translations are kept up to date with the English (en) language files in the [Laravel repository](https://github.com/laravel/laravel).
 Currently, Laravel Lang reflects [this version](https://github.com/laravel/laravel/tree/db596ba02aaedd925be3dd3c51d486355da277db/resources/lang).

+## Starware

+Laravel Lang is Starware.
+This means you're free to use the project, as long as you star its GitHub repository.
+Your appreciation makes us grow and glow up. ⭐